NGEET/fates-containers/README.md

-# Docker Fates Tutorial Repo
+# Docker Tutorial FATES Container Repository

 This repository contains the necessary Dockerfiles to build FATES Docker images that are then loaded to the [NGEE-Tropics Docker Hub Repo](https://hub.docker.com/orgs/ngeetropics/repositories).
-It is *not* necessary to clone this repo to run FATES Docker containers; this repo is intended for developers and maintainers of the FATES Docker images.
+The images built by this repository are intended to be utilized with the [fates tutorial](https://github.com/NGEET/fates-tutorial).
+It is *not* necessary to clone this repo to run FATES Docker containers or to run the docker tutorial containers.
+For information on how to the docker containers for the fates tutorial see documentation on the [fates tutorial](https://github.com/NGEET/fates-tutorial).

 ## [Quick Docker Introduction](https://docs.docker.com/engine/docker-overview/)